 The conservation of energy is a topic that often dominates the headlines, with climate change becoming a very potent and real threat.

-With £2 billion in funding available from the UK government via the Green Homes Grant, there’s never been a better time to examine the energy efficiency of your home.
 Energy-efficient homes aren’t just about being greener.
 Addressing energy wastage in your home is not only kinder to the planet, but to your pocket.
 The more efficient your home, the less fuel you’ll need to heat it, translating to tangible reductions in your heating bills.

 There are many elements of everyday life which see us using energy, but we often waste energy using devices, appliances – even worse, you might be losing energy from the way your home was constructed.
 Even the most efficient of homes may be losing energy somehow, but help is at hand.
 We have put together a handy guide to help you conserve energy around your home, even from some unlikely sources.

 Your boiler may be functioning perfectly well, but the older it gets, the less efficient it becomes.
 That means that to create the heat for your home it must burn more fuel.
 In turn, that means the cost of your energy bills increase, year on year.
 A boiler replacement guide on HomeServe, outlines how a new energy-efficient boiler could allow you to make savings on your energy bills by improving your energy efficiency.
 New boilers are not as expensive as you might think, especially not when replacing like for like.
 The savings can be impressive though, so it is worth considering it if you have the means to do so.